Product Requirements Document (PRD) Structure

 What tools do PMs use to write PRDs?

-Popular PRD tools include Notion (most common at startups), Confluence (enterprise standard), Google Docs (collaborative editing), Coda, and specialized tools like Productboard or Aha!.
+Popular PRD tools include Notion (most common at startups), Confluence (enterprise standard), Google Docs (collaborative editing), Coda, and specialized product management tools like Productboard or Aha!.
 The tool matters less than the content and process.
 Choose a tool your team already uses for documentation, supports collaboration, and allows easy sharing with stakeholders.
+For a detailed comparison of roadmap and product management tools, see our Roadmap Template guide.